GETTING THERE

 How to have access to money while in Rome:

-Now, what to do about bringing money, having access to it when you need it, etc.?
 The best system is to use the ATMs in Rome.
 You’ll want to make sure, therefore, that your credit card can be used in Europe and has a PIN number (the code you punch in once you’ve inserted your card into the machine) that is valid abroad.
-This is very important as, in my experience, the U.S. PINs and European PINs are of different lengths (I can’t remember which of the two has more numbers).
 Also, ideally, your card will feature one of those embedded security chips that have been in use for a few years now in Europe and are recently becoming widespread in the U.S.,too.
-Bottom line is, if you haven’t already done so, you’ll want to make sure your card can be used in Europe and you’ll want an international PIN (specify that it’s going to be used in Italy, just in case) that’s connected to the credit card.
+Bottom line is, if you haven’t already done so, make sure your card can be used in Europe.
 Also, you might want to see which credit card companies offer the most competitive rates since some charge higher conversion commission rates than others and there are several that don’t charge foreign transaction fees.
 It may be worthwhile to switch companies.

 DO NOT bring traveler’s checks or assume you’ll do your currency exchanging at a bank in Rome.
 Dealing with Roman banks is notoriously time-consuming and can result in serious headaches that will spoil your trip.
 Not worth it.